Reynardisham/Reynardisham/draft/ideas.md

 *   Consider adding a CI/CD pipeline for automated testing and deployment.
 *   Explore integrating a dependency management tool like Poetry for streamlined package handling.

+*   Consider adding a `LICENSE` file.
+*   Explore using GitHub Actions for automated testing and deployment.